cstrawberry/predictive-universe/docs/paper/02_foundations.md

 $$
 C_P(\mu)\;=\;\lim_{n\to\infty} C_{P,n}(\mu) \quad \text{(1)}
 $$

 This definition ensures $C_P$ is well-defined and incorporates all emergent physical constraints without circularity.
+Monotone by construction and uniformly bounded by $C_{max}$ (Appendix Q), hence the limit exists and is finite.

 **Lemma 1 (Convergence of Complexity Hierarchy):** The sequence $\{C_{P,n}(\mu)\}$ is monotonically non-decreasing.
 For any physically realizable microstate $\mu$ (see Definition 17), which by definition is constructible using finite resources, the complexity $C_P(\mu)$ must be finite.
 Therefore, the sequence is bounded above.
 By the Monotone Convergence Theorem, the limit $C_P(\mu)$ defined in Equation (1) exists and is finite.